Shubhayu-Das/VL803-projects/README.md

 present in a submodule repo.
 We chose to use ChampSim, because we deemed it to be enough for testing the algorithms that we implemented.

+### Literature survey
+In this, I read the paper on SRRIP and DRRIP.
+See the README, in the corresponding folder for details.

 ### Third assignment
 The third assignment builds on top of the first one, by optionally adding caches/branch predictors/prefetchers.
 We could work on designing a brand new vector processor, but I intend to make my existing program a finished product, which can